Notice of Privacy Practices

 Questions and Complaints

-If you want more information about your privacy practices or have questions or concerns, please the Director of Student Health Services.
+If you want more information about your privacy practices or have questions or concerns, please contact Human Resources.